HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected virtual void EventNetworkConnected(HISPlayerEventInfo subtitlesInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_NETWORK_CONNECTED** is triggered.
 This event occurs whenever the network has been reconnected.

+#### protected virtual void EventTimelineUpdated(HISPlayerEventInfo subtitlesInfo)
+Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_TIMELINE_UPDATED** is triggered.
+This event occurs whenever the timeline of the current video has been updated.
+In the case of live content this may happen every certain time during the playback.
+This may change the current video position value from GetVideoPosition().

 #### protected virtual void EventCacheProgress(HISPlayerEventCacheProgress cacheProgress)
 Only in SDK v3.4.3.
 Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_PROGRESS** is triggered.